Difficulty

 Replace Spud Washer

 - Install the new spud washer over the flush valve tailpiece.
+Additionally, apply some caulk around the edges to create a tighter seal.

-- Place the toilet tank back on the base and reinstall it.
-First place the metal washers, then the rubber gaskets onto the bolts.Â
+- Place the tank back on the base.
+Slide the metal washers onto the bolts and then add the rubber gaskets onto them.

 - Put the bolts thread side down through the tank and into the toilet bowl rim.
-From the underside, carefully tighten the washers and hex nuts until a seal forms.Â
+Carefully tighten the washers and hex nuts from the underside until a seal forms.
+Move from tightening one to the other repeatedly to keep the tank level.

 - Remember to alternately tighten the nuts from side to side so the tank is even.

-Now that you know how to fix a leaky toilet tank, you can save yourself money and frustration.
-You can do this repair without the help of a professional.
 Toilet leaks come in all types.
 If your tank is leaking under the toilet, you may need to replace the wax ring or replace the toilet itself.
 Need help identifying a tool or material to use to fix a toilet tank?
 Use The Home Depot Mobile App to locate products and check inventory.
 We'll take you to the exact aisle and bay.